UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 {{< img src="images/domain-context.png" alt="Image visualising the domain context - with O for operational capabilities and A as analytical endpoints" width="700" align="center">}}

-In the diagram above, we have the context of the domain - being the team and the systems they own - an operational capabiliity (represented by O), and an analytical endpoint (represented by A).
+In the diagram above, we have the context of the domain - being the team and the systems they own - an operational capability (represented by O), and an analytical endpoint (represented by A).

 Whilst we've decoupled the analytical process at the domain level, we haven't removed dependencies as there will exist dependencies between domains of operational and analytical endpoints, particularly of business critical domains.